danghoangnhan/tensorflow_implementation/README.md

 # Tensorflow model Library

 This is my personal library that implements  state-of-the-art deeplearning models.
-The models are implemented using TensorFlow and Keras.
+The models are implemented using TensorFlow .

 ## Requirements